joan325/TheReckoner/src/content/uncategorized/forlorn-figures-by-annie-xiong.md

 ---
-title: "\"forlorn figures\" by Annie Xiong"
+title: '"forlorn figures" by Annie Xiong'
 pubDate: 2021-06-02T12:33:49.700Z
 description: "Article."
 author: "reckoner_staff"
-heroImage: "/blog-placeholder-4.jpg"
+heroImage: "../../assets/placeholders/blog-placeholder-4.jpg"
 tags: ["Life"]
 ---

 the wind is a traitor

 it whispers your dreams

 eurus’ gales seep through inseams of torn jeans

 stripping away the undergrowth

 until all that remains are forlorn figures

 the sun is a prayer

 that pledges an oath fated to be broken

 your justifications spent like arcade tokens

 but when they turn their backs you turn to me

 and find peace in my eve

 your homeland is a falsity

 a sweet lullaby slathered in ecstacy

 a tonic of insouciance i willingly imbibe

 a state of denial, a cycle of grief

 a pyramid scheme built on compromise

 and as the hurricane stagnates

 as the sun eclipses

 as our country is swallowed by war and sea

 wading through soot and debris

 dawned an epiphany

 a sapling burst through the scorched earth

 that grew into a sacred forest

 new beginnings after senseless destruction

 history fading into fiction

-– *forlorn figures* by annie xiong
+– _forlorn figures_ by annie xiong